calicartels/LLMTalk/README.md

 ## Key Features

-⭐️  Supports a variety of audio/video formats, including WAV, MP3, and FLAC.
+⭐️  Supports a variety of audio/video formats, including WAV, MP3, and FLAC. <br>
-⭐️  Can generate transcripts on its own.
+⭐️  Can generate transcripts on its own.<br>
 ⭐️  Can be used to create new and creative ways to interact with audio content.